Connection クラス#

 This class implements a DBAPI-compliant interface.
 It is what you want to use if you write a "classic", blocking program (eventually using threads or Eventlet/gevent for concurrency).
 If your program uses

-instead.Connections behave as context managers: on block exit, the current transaction will be committed (or rolled back, in case of exception) and the connection will be closed.
+asyncioyou might want to useAsyncConnectioninstead.Connections behave as context managers: on block exit, the current transaction will be committed (or rolled back, in case of exception) and the connection will be closed.

-- classmethod connect(conninfo: str = '', *, autocommit: bool = False, row_factory: RowFactory[Row], prepare_threshold: Optional[int] = 5, cursor_factory: Optional[Type[Cursor[Row]]] = None, context: Optional[AdaptContext] = None, **kwargs: Union[None, int, str]) Connection[Row] #
+- classmethod connect(conninfo: str = '', *, autocommit: bool = False, row_factory: RowFactory[Row], prepare_threshold: Optional[int] = 5, cursor_factory: Optional[Type[Cursor[Row]]] = None, context: Optional[AdaptContext] = None, **kwargs: Union[None, int, str]) Connection[Row]#

 - classmethod connect(conninfo: str = '', *, autocommit: bool = False, prepare_threshold: Optional[int] = 5, cursor_factory: Optional[Type[Cursor[Any]]] = None, context: Optional[AdaptContext] = None, **kwargs: Union[None, int, str]) Connection[Tuple[Any, ...]]